Lombok Culture

 Hereby, I give you some culture tip information when vacationing in Lombok Island, including how to adapt to the local people and some of the culture on Lombok Island you might not know.

-Allow to do during vacation
+Allow to do during vacation:

 • Smile and greet people, especially elders.